sparkfun/SparkFun_Simultaneous_RFID_Reader_M7E/docs/examples.md

 ### Baud Rate Selection

 Next, you'll want to define the baud rate for `rfidBaud`.
-We recommend setting it to 38400 like shown below when using software serial and 115200 when using hardware serial:
+We recommend using the settings shown below with 38400 when using software serial and 115200 when using hardware serial:

 ``` c++
 // #define rfidBaud 38400